 With winter on its way, odds are you are dreading doing the chore of clearing your driveway or sidewalk of all that heavy snow.
 Of course, if you get the best single-stage snow blower on the market, you won’t have to worry about breaking your back, since the machine will do all the work for you.

-We have scoured the marketplace to find the top six single-stage snow blowers available.
+We have scoured the marketplace to find the top eight single-stage snow blowers available.
 Of all the models that we looked into, the best, by far, has got to be the Ariens Path-Pro 938032.
-This wonderful machine utilizes a 208cc gasoline engine, making it one of the more powerful snow blowers money can buy.
 Even though it is only a single-stage model, it can be used for pretty much any type of snow and is capable of handling anything from a light dusting to 9 total inches with ease.
 Obviously, however, you might want to check out its competitors on our list, so that you can rest assured that you have the best model for your needs.

 If you are in the market for the most powerful, versatile, and easiest to use a single-stage snow blower, then this is the first model you should check out.
 Its 208cc engine provides a ton of power.
 So much so that it can easily plow through 57 tons of snow per hour of operation.
 Even if you consistently get large snowstorms, this model is going to up to the task.